dlaivison/projects/README.md

 In order to engineer the variable net_worth, I have created a new numpy array and stored all the sum into it.
 After I need to concatenated the result into my_dataset variable.

+##net_worth variable
+This variable was created in order to sum all financial values and store in a numpy array

 The idea behind to use net_worth is because some persons didn’t share enough information about their financial  data.
 But in term of fraud the high management has shared such info in the reports, so there would be at least some connection with “cash” that could be the key to find another POI.
 So I decided to consider any financial information in order to have a better understanding of the dynamics in such company.
 I also did other exercises using the number of e-mails sent by Poi to such a person or vice-versa.
 But I thought that “money’ was a better indicator of financial fraud even because there are some communications that are made not using electronic mails (e-mails) and are better to do in loco.

+I used feature selection in order to verify the main labels that had real importance during the classification.
+As you can see the financial feature other has major weight on the classification.

+Rank of features
+0.167670 : other
+0.117007 : total_payments
+0.113114 : expenses
+0.081226 : salary
+0.079338 : exercised_stock_options
+0.079130 : bonus
+0.078201 : total_stock_value
+0.077080 : restricted_stock
+0.064582 : deferred_income
+0.057949 : long_term_incentive
+0.043895 : restricted_stock_deferred
+0.040255 : deferral_payments
+0.000551 : director_fees
+0.000000 : loan_advances

 # 3. Algorithms used and reason for that